git4humans/git4humans/README.md

 ## Contribute

-You may contribute into improving **Git for Humans** in any way you choose.
+You may contribute to improve **Git for Humans** in any way you choose.
 That includes [reporting issues](https://github.com/git4humans/git4humans/issues), [pull requests](https://github.com/git4humans/git4humans/pulls), [suggesting ideas](https://github.com/git4humans/git4humans/issues), and everything else.

 To play with the source, you need to install [Go](https://go.dev/dl/) and build the project as follow.